AndreasZachariae/semantic_hierarchical_graph/README.md

 - [ ] Check if valid path between all bridge points

 Smoothing

 - [ ] Find shortcuts in the graph but not through largest rectangle

 Make 3 levels of connectivity:

 - [x] 1. only connect in straight lines
 - [x] 3. connect all vertexes which are possible
 - [ ] Implement metric to measure effects

 Integrate with SH-Graph

 - [x] create graph from paths
 - [x] integrate room graph into sh-graph

+Semantics

+- [ ] Add function to add semantic locations later into the graph and update env